-Ron Leibman is a partner of the Firm and co-chair of the Firm’s Transportation and Logistics Group.
-He focuses his practice on the business and supply chain needs of manufacturers, wholesalers, retailers, distributors, motor carriers and third party logistics providers.
-He is also experienced in general corporate law and commercial litigation.
+Ronald Leibman is a partner of the Firm and Co-Chair of the Firm’s Transportation and Logistics Group.
+Ron focuses his practice on the business and supply chain needs of manufacturers, wholesalers, retailers, distributors, carriers and third party logistics providers.
+He is also experienced in general commercial and corporate law and commercial litigation.

-Representative clients include Ahold USA, Bed Bath & Beyond, B&G Foods, CJ ChilJedang (CJ America), Capacity LLC, C&S Wholesale Grocers, Customized Distribution Services, Perricone MD, Pinnacle Foods, Prestige Brands, Porky Products, Transfix.io, Transmar Group, Unified Logistics and Wakefern Food Corp.
+Representative clients include Agilent Technologies, Ahold Delhaize USA, Bed Bath & Beyond, B&G Foods, CJ CheilJedang (CJ America), C&S Wholesale Grocers, Customized Distribution Services, Pinnacle Foods, Porky Products, Transfix, Unified Logistics and Wakefern Food Corp.

 Ron serves on the H.H.
 Franklin Supply Chain Advisory Board of the Whitman School of Management at Syracuse University, and on the Transportation Editorial Advisory Board for Law360, a LexisNexis legal news and data organization.
-In addition, he is on the Board of Directors of the Institute of Logistical Management and is a member of the Steering Committee of the Commerce & Industry Association of New Jersey Transportation Forum.
+In addition, he is a member of the Steering Committee of the Commerce & Industry Association of New Jersey Transportation Forum.

-The prestigious legal guide Chambers USA: America’s Leading Lawyers for Business includes Ron in its Nationwide rankings in 2015 and 2016 for Transportation: Road (Carriage/Commercial) for his strategic and operational planning counsel, calling him a “client favorite” whose clients compliment his “superb understanding of our business.”
+The prestigious legal guide Chambers USA: America’s Leading Lawyers for Business has included Ron in its Nationwide rankings since 2015 for Transportation: Road (Carriage/Commercial) for his strategic and operational planning counsel, calling him a “client favorite” whose clients compliment his “superb understanding of our business.”
 Chambers notes that he offers significant experience in logistics and supply chain matters.
 He is described by clients as “one of my favorite people on the planet, “ saying “he has a great balance of lawyerly restraint while still understanding the business elements.”
-Thomson Reuters has included Ron on its “Super Lawyers” list in 2016.
+Thomson Reuters has included Ron on its “Super Lawyers” list every year since 2016.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.